 Stop checking emails or working on your PowerPoint presentation during video conferences.
-Not only does research suggest only 3 percent of people can multitask effectively, but you also look rude to your participants.
+Not only does research suggest only 3% of people can multitask effectively, but you also look rude to your participants.

 We've all been to bad video conferencing meetings.
-But with new technology, we hope they're getting better.
-Share this article with a friend, and don't forget to check out how the Meeting Owl is changing video conferencing meetings for the better.
+But with new technology, they're getting better.
+For even more ways to improve your video conferences, check out these tips to make your video meetings more productive next.